From BR Bullpen

 Holt missed almost all of 1998 with injury, getting into one game with the Kissimmee Cobras and that's it.

 The Yokohama BayStars signed Holt midway through the 2002 season.
-He was 6-10 in 19 games for Yokohama in 2002, but walked only 11 in 111 innings and his 3.57 ERA was second among their regular starters behind only Daisuke Miura.
+He was 6-10 in 19 games for Yokohama, but walked only 11 in 111 innings and his 3.57 ERA was second among their regular starters behind only Daisuke Miura.
 In 2003, Holt faded to 5-14, 4.55 for Yokohama, allowing a .309 average (175 hits in 146 1/3 IP).
 He led the Central League in losses.
 He was actually one of the better pitchers, though, on a terrible Yokohama staff; only future big leaguer Takashi Saito had a better ERA among the starting rotation members.

 Overall, Holt was 28-51 in the majors, 45-44 in the minors and 11-24 in Japan for a 84-119 composite record as a pro.